-As discussed above in the Quarter Highlights section, on June 6, 2019, the Corporation announced that it and its subsidiaries were advised by the Nez Perce Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to Midas Gold's and its subsidiaries involvement with the site.
+On June 6, 2019, the Corporation announced that it and its subsidiaries were advised by the Nez Perce Tribe that it intended to initiate legal action against the Corporation and its subsidiaries related to water quality impacts due to historical mining activity prior to Midas Gold's and its subsidiaries involvement with the site.
 The Tribe subsequently filed the legal action in the U.S. District Court of Idaho on August 8, 2019 and the Corporation is defending against the litigation.